Chicago High Schoolers Creates Chess Documentary

 "I had to beat him.
 So once I got it down, I was hooked -- I loved the game."

 "It was hard to stay with it because I couldn’t find that many people that would play it, so every time I see someone playing it I get right back into that mode.
 I love the game.”

 Coming into our project I never expected how chess had impacted so many people.

-Each opponent that approached was a mystery.
+Each opponent that we approached was a mystery.
 There were no ratings posted on pairing charts or tattooed on foreheads, and you could not tell the strength of your opponent just by looking at them.
-Often times I was surprised at the skill level of my latest competitor.
+Often times I was surprised at the skill level of the competitor.